 Facebook Messenger has 900 million active users every month and Facebook chatbots have been gaining attention over the last few years due to their continued ability to expand into micro-targeted audiences.

-Forward-thinking brands have been using it to interact with customers on Facebook and offer a personalized experience.
+Forward-thinking brands have been using it to communicate with customers on Facebook and offer a personalized experience.
 Far from the pathetic non-human chatbots you’ve seen in movies, today’s chatbots can be warm, personable and quite close to sounding human.
 These conversational agents utilize natural language processing to parse text from users and determine how to respond.

 Leading brands like Disney have used it to create an immersive experience.
 Their Zootopia chatbot engaged younger audiences by allowing them to solve crimes with their favorite fictional characters.